The mission of Intermediate District 287

 We are responsive to students, educators, and administrators.
 Our culture of innovation produces ideas that meet the unique learning needs of students and solutions to the complex business needs of our members.

 Responsive to member district needs.

 While enrollment projections vary by district, the need for customized education services continues to rise.
-By offering more than 130 specially designed school programs and education support services, we can meet the varied and unique learning needs of member district students.
+By offering more than 130 specially designed school programs and educational support services, we can meet the varied and unique learning needs of member district students.
 Our Area Learning Centers provide educational resources tailored to meet the needs of at-risk learners and to help students earn a high school diploma.
 Online learning services provide extensive opportunities for students to earn high school credits.
-A range of K-12 gifted programs serve and challenge students to reach their potential.
+A range of K-12 gifted programs serves and challenge students to reach their potential.
 Highly specialized programs allow students with low-incidence impairments to receive a quality education and achieve their full potential.